EpiAware/ComposableTuringIDModels.jl/docs/src/tutorials/delays-dayofweek.md

 [`IDProblem`](@ref) holds the model and the data it is fitted to as one object.
 Printing it shows the whole composition and a summary of the data.
-That is the reason to hold one rather than the `DynamicPPL.Model` [`as_turing_model`](@ref) returns, which prints as its full nested parametric type with the observations dumped inline.

 ```@example delays
 problem = IDProblem(renewal, observation, y_obs)